-The financial statements have been prepared in accordance with the International Financial Reporting Standards for Small and Medium Sized Entities (IFRS for SMEs) and Section 33 of the Urban Government Financial Regulations Act of 1969.
+The financial statements have been prepared in accordance with the IFRS for SMEs Accounting Standard and Section 33 of the Urban Government Financial Regulations Act of 1969.
 The financial statements have been prepared under the historical cost convention as modified by the revaluation of land and buildings and financial assets and financial liabilities held-for-trading.